indiana12/Mission-values/Life-Systems/07-Vision/Vision Agent.md

 5. **Lowest-income lens** — survival tactics, resilience with near-zero cash.
 6. **Upper-strata lens** — stewardship, legacy, optionality.
 7. **Formula / Framework** — equations or checklists to implement today.
+8. **Real-time signal + telemetry** — log the trigger within 15 minutes, define micro-actions for the next 24 hours, and assign verification metrics (HRV, cash, ledger timestamps, etc.) so advice can be audited.
+9. **Root-thought trace** — capture the belief that fired, the identity at stake, the body/emotion loop, and the internal decision fork so the advice mirrors how the mind actually reasons.

 ### Daily Tag Shuffle
 - Vision auto-selects a rotating tag (e.g., `lens/ops`, `lens/finance`, `lens/family`, `lens/hobby`) for each entry so Obsidian’s graph stays colourful without manual tagging.